-- The grievance must be in writing using the Resident Grievance Form made available to all residents or via the resident kiosk system. - The Grievance Form must be dated and signed by the resident. - The grievance includes the date, time, description and names of individuals involved in the incident/situation being grieved. - The Grievance Form must be written and submitted within five (5) days of the incident. - A resident may request staff members' assistance in completing the Grievance Form. - Residents must identify what resident right has been violated. - After completion of the form, the resident hands it to her Primary Counselor or any

-Program Department Staff member.
-That staff member then gives it directly to the Program Director for review.
+- The grievance must be in writing using the Resident Grievance Form made available to all residents or submitted via the resident kiosk. - The Grievance Form must be dated and signed by the resident. - The grievance includes the date, time, description and names of individuals involved in the incident/situation being grieved. - The Grievance Form must be written and submitted within five (5) days of the incident. - A resident may request staff members' assistance in completing the Grievance Form. - Residents must identify what resident right has been violated. - After completion of the form, the resident hands it to their Primary Counselor or any Program Department Staff member.
+That staff member then gives it directly to the